ripa79/sahko-kulutus/README.md

 ## Setup

-You can use Python, Node.js, or Docker to run this project.
+You can use Node.js or Docker to run this project.

-### Python Setup
+### Node.js Setup

 1. Create a .env file with the following variables: